 While there are no general techniques for computing plethysm multiplicities, it is possible to give a combinatorial interpretation for this particular expression (e.g. \cite[Theorem 10]{LR}, \cite{LW}).

 We extend the module under consideration by looking at polynomial rings in $m$ sets of commuting variables and $m'$ sets of anticommuting variables.
 That is, let

 where the variables $x_{ij}$ commute and commute with the $\theta_{ij'}$ variables and $\theta_{ij} \theta_{ab} = -\theta_{ab} \theta_{ij}$ if either $i \neq a$ or $j \neq b$, and $\theta_{ij}^2 = 0$.
-There is a $GL_n \times GL_m \times GL_{m'}$ action on this space, but in this paper we are interested in the subgroup of $GL_n$, $S_n$, acting on the first indices of the variables and how, in particular, the subspaces of fixed homogeneous degree in the polynomials decompose.
-It is again possible to give a combinatorial interpretation for the multiplicity of an irreducible in terms of plethysm, but in this case we are not aware of general techniques that make it possible to give a combinatorial interpretation for this expression.
-The main goal of this paper is to give a tableau interpretation for this multiplicity.
+There is a $GL_n \times GL_m \times GL_{m'}$ action on this space; however, in this paper we concentrate on the restriction of the $GL_n$ action to the subgroup of permutation matrices.
+This copy of the symmetric group acts on the first indices of the variables.
+We are particularly interested in the decomposition of the subspaces of fixed homogeneous degree.
+In this case, it is also possible to give an interpretation for the multiplicity of an irreducible module in terms of plethysm.
+However, in this case, we are not aware of general techniques for finding a combinatorial interpretation for this multiplicity.
+The main goal of this paper is to give a combinatorial interpretation for this multiplicity in terms of tableaux.

-After a section introducing the notation used in this paper, there are two sections presenting the two main results: \begin{itemize} \item A combinatorial interpretation for the multiplicity of an irreducible symmetric group representation in a homogeneous component of $\CC[X_{n \times m}; \Theta_{n \times m'}]$ in terms of certain multiset tableaux (see Theorem \ref{th:main}). \item A finite set of algebraic generators for the $S_n$ invariants of $\CC[X_{n \times m}; \Theta_{n \times m'}]$ (see Theorem \ref{th:gens}). \end{itemize}
+In Section 2, we give definitions and introduce the notation used in this paper.
+Then, in Section 3 and Section 4 we present the two main results: \begin{itemize} \item A combinatorial interpretation for the multiplicity of an irreducible symmetric group representation in a homogeneous component of $\CC[X_{n \times m}; \Theta_{n \times m'}]$ in terms of certain multiset tableaux (see Theorem \ref{th:main}). \item A finite set of algebraic generators for the $S_n$ invariants of $\CC[X_{n \times m}; \Theta_{n \times m'}]$ (see Theorem \ref{th:gens}). \end{itemize}

 An interesting consequence of the combinatorial interpretation is that it shows that the symmetric group submodule of fixed homogeneous degree is representation stable in the sense defined in \cite{CF, CEF}.